Asymptotic structure. I. Coarse tree-width: The proof of

 To prove the first part of \ref{pseudotw}, it suffices to prove it when $G$ is connected (by working with each component of $G$ separately); and it suffices to prove it when $r=1$.
 To see the latter, let $G$ be a connected graph that admits a tree-decomposition $(T,(B_t:t\in V(T)))$ such that for each $t\in V(T)$, $B_t$ is the union of at most $k$ sets each with diameter at most $r$ in $G$.
 For each $t\in V(T)$, and each pair $u,v$ of nonadjacent vertices of $G[B_t]$ with $\dist_G(u,v)\le r$, add an edge joining $u,v$, and let $G'$ be the resultant graph.
 Then $(T,(B_t:t\in V(T)))$ is a tree-decomposition of $G'$, and for each $t\in V(T)$, $B_t$ is the union of at most $k$ cliques of $G'$.
-Moreover, the identity map is an $(r,0)$-quasi-isometry between $G,G'$; and so if $G'$ admits an $(L,C)$-quasi-isometry to a graph with pseudo-tree-width at most $k-1$, then $G$ admits an $(rL,rC)$-quasi-isometry to the same graph.
+(Cliques are sets of vertices, not subgraphs.)
+Moreover, the identity map is an $(r,0)$-quasi-isometry between $G,G'$; and so if $G'$ admits an $(L,C)$-quasi-isometry to a graph with pseudo-tree-width at most $k$, then $G$ admits an $(rL,rC)$-quasi-isometry to the same graph.
 Consequently, for given $k$, if $L,C$ satisfy the theorem when $r=1$, then $rL,rC$ satisfy the theorem for general $r$.
-Hence it suffices to prove the following:
+Hence it suffices to prove the result when $r=1$.

+We can weaken this hypothesis a little.
+If $B\subseteq V(G)$, $\alpha(B)$ denotes the size of the largest stable subset of $G[B]$ (or $\infty$ if there is no such largest set).
+If we have a tree-decomposition in which each bag is the union of at most $k$ cliques, then each bag $B$ satisfies $\alpha(B)\le k$, and this is enough for us.
+(Incidentally, the smallest $k$ such that $G$ admits a tree-decomposition in which $\alpha(B)\le k$ for each bag $B$, is called the {\em tree-independence number} of $G$, and is of interest for algorithmic applications~\cite{treealpha1,treealpha2}.)
+We will prove the following: